Protecting Yourself from Identity Theft

-It’s frightening to think that on the dark web, a child’s social security number is worth more than an adult’s number, because it is a clean slate without any history.
-Parents do not regularly think about protecting that number, because it’s usually locked away tight until the child turns of age.
-But losing an identity to theft can create a mountain of issues and heartache as victims are thrown into reactive mode.
+It’s frightening to think that on the dark web, a child’s social security number is worth more than an adult’s number because it offers criminals a clean slate without any history.
+Parents do not regularly think about protecting that number because it’s usually locked away tight until the child comes of age.
+Losing an identity to theft, however, can seriously disrupt a victim’s life and throw them into reactive mode.
+We provide you with some background information on the topic and offer suggestions about what to do if you become a victim of identity theft.

-This type of crime takes place when stolen information like a credit or bank card is used to commit a crime.
-There are several ways criminals can get your credit card details:
+This type of criminal activity takes place when stolen information like a credit or bank card is used to commit a crime.
+There are several ways criminals can get your credit card details.
+A few examples include:

 - Lists of credit card numbers and details may be purchased on the dark web